schlumpyj/2017-Robot-Code/README.md

 Autonomous = Place Gear, shoot ten fuel

-Authored the great Josh and Caleb programming team
+Authored by the great Josh and Caleb programming team